Mosaic: An Extensible Framework for Composing Rule-Based and Learned Motion Planners: The Mosaic Framework

 After filtering unsafe trajectories, the cost arbitrator (see \texttt{Composer} in \cref{fig:AG-structure}) applies a cost function to select the best remaining option.
 Our scoring function is inspired by the nuPlan closed-loop evaluation metrics but, crucially, replaces their binary pass/fail decisions with \textit{continuous} scores in $[0,1]$, giving the cost arbitrator fine-grained information to distinguish between candidate trajectories.
 Of course, unlike the nuPlan evaluation metrics, our scores have to be computed \textit{online} using only historical observations and predictions and cannot rely on ground truth data.
 We calculate a total score $S_\mathrm{total}$ for each trajectory using a multiplicative gating approach:

 The cost is $C_\mathrm{total} = -S_\mathrm{total}$.
 All components are in $[0,1]$.

-\textbf{Safety gate.} The three multiplicative safety metrics act as a gate: if any is zero, the entire score collapses to zero, ensuring that risky trajectories are never preferred regardless of their performance.
-The collision score $S_\mathrm{coll}$ is computed as $1$ minus the overlap ratio between the ego polygon and the colliding object, so that a grazing contact is penalized less than a full overlap.
-The drivable area score $S_\mathrm{driv}$ returns the fraction of the simulated trajectory that remains within the drivable area.
-The driving direction score $S_\mathrm{dir}$ penalizes oncoming-traffic travel based on the cumulative distance driven against traffic.
+\textbf{Safety gate.} The three safety scores act as a multiplicative gate: if any is zero, then $S_\mathrm{total}=0$, so an unsafe trajectory is never preferred regardless of its performance score.
+The collision score penalizes at-fault collisions by the normalized overlap between the ego box $B_\mathrm{ego}(t)$ and each colliding object $B_k(t)$, taking the worst case over the simulated time steps $t$ and objects $k$:

+so a grazing contact scores near $1$ and a full overlap $0$ (floored at $0.5$ for static obstacles). $S_\mathrm{driv}$ is the fraction of the simulated poses inside the drivable area, and $S_\mathrm{dir}$ applies discrete thresholds ($1.0/0.5/0.0$) to the longest contiguous distance driven against traffic.